jzabroski/Home/Quotes/README.md

 > Fulton's Folly

+> He builds a mental castle before having to dig a moat. ~ Nelson

 > Discipline is not what you do to someone; it’s what you do for someone. - Lou Holtz

 > Ability is what you're capable of doing; Motivation determines what you do; Attitude determines how well you do it. - Lou Holtz